TaitoUnited/taito-cli/README.md

 Taito-cli is designed so that in most cases your CI/CD tool needs only to execute a bunch of taito-cli commands without any arguments to get the job done.
 Everything is already configured in taito-config.sh, and taito-cli provides support for various infrastructures by plugins.
 You can also run any of the steps manually from command line using *taito-cli*.
 A typical CI/CD process would consist of the following steps, many of which can be run parallel.

 * `taito --auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
-* `taito ci cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
+* `taito manual cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
 * `taito ci prepare`: Set ci flags by status check.
 The ci flags are used to control the following ci steps.
 For example if taitoflag_images_exist is set, many of the ci steps will be skipped since all images have already been built and tested by some previous CI build.
 * `taito install`: Install required libraries.
-* `taito ci secrets`: Fetch secrets that are required by the following CI/CD steps.
+* `taito oper secrets`: Fetch secrets that are required by the following CI/CD steps.
 * `taito ci release pre`: Make some preparations for the release if required.
 Typically this step determines the new version number for the release by the type of commits (feature, fix, etc).
 * `taito ci test unit`: Run unit tests.
-* `taito ci scan`: Lint code, scan for code smells and vulnerabilities, etc. Currently sonarqube is shipped with the taito-cli container.
+* `taito ci scan`: Lint code, scan for code smells and vulnerabilities, etc. (TODO ship code climate with taito container?)
 * `taito ci docs`: Generate docs.
 * `taito ci build`: Build containers, functions, etc (separate build step for each)
 * `taito ci push`: Push containers, functions, etc to registry (separate build step for each)